chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/common/razor-syntax/overview.md

 This:  `@Html.Raw("<span>Hello World</span>")`
 Renders to:  `<span>Hello World</span>`

-# Seeing the Class that Razor Generates for a View
+# seeing the class that razor generates for a view
 By default, these are not emitted.
 To enable, in `csproj`:
 ```xml
 <PropertyGroup>